 Color blocking is a paint trend that juxtaposes colored shapes to create a unique yet understated look on anything from wall art to furniture.
 This beautiful cabinet by Elizabeth Dot Design is a perfect example of how a simple block of color can totally transform your furniture.
 To ensure that your design looks professional, use a painter’s tape that’s flexible enough to bend with your desired shape.

 Modern artists like Keith Haring are famous for their lively use of shape and color, but expressive forms have been used since antiquity (traditional Australian Aboriginal art is a great example).
 You can create a similar effect as artist Jeanie Simpson did with this chalk paint patterned cupboard and this floor lamp.
-It’s surely offbeat, but it’s right in-tune for those with an artistic bent.
+It’s surely offbeat, but it’s right in tune for those with an artistic bent.

 Art Deco should be bold, never tacky, and this side table achieves just that.
-It features several elements integral to the style, including a geometric pattern, gold touches, and a font that can only be described as “Art Deco”.
+It features several elements integral to the style, including a geometric pattern, gold touches, and a font that can only be described as “Art Deco.”
 Complement your finished piece with funky seating and graphic black and white accents.

-Painting an ombré finish imparts your furniture with a refined, modern feel and what’s more, it actually involves less work since a section of it is left unfinished.
+Painting an ombré finish imparts your furniture with a refined, modern feel and, what’s more, it actually involves less work since a section of it is left unfinished.
 Although many chalk paint furniture ideas don’t require you to consider the finish of your wood, you’ll want to do so before using this technique.
 For example, if you’re working with a wood that has red undertones, choose paints that will complement it or strip the stain and start over.

-A freestanding bathtub is charming, but a chalk painted one is alluring.
+A freestanding bathtub is charming, but a chalk-painted one is alluring.
 After you’ve applied your color, make sure you finish it with a polyurethane sealant to prevent your chalk paint from wearing or running when exposed to water and humidity.
 Create a relaxing atmosphere by surrounding your bathtub with tall candle holders, hanging plants, or a plush bath mat.

 Many chalk paint furniture ideas are lovely examples of marrying the old with the new.
-Take this old sewing machine, which with its bright blue hue and tarnished details looks more like it should be in a modern art museum.
+Take this old sewing machine which, with its bright blue hue and tarnished details, looks more like it should be in a modern art museum.
 The novelty of this concept means that you can go with louder colors than you would normally, so have fun and experiment.

 Almost every culture has a unique geometric pattern — just think of Islamic art, Navajo rugs, and Kente cloth textiles.
-As a result, you can easily take the look of your furniture global, all you need to know is what geometric style you want to emulate.
+As a result, you can easily take the look of your furniture global.
+All you need to know is what geometric style you want to emulate.
 Of course, you can use a premade stencil, but you can also make your own if you’d like.
-To complete the rest of your design, incorporate elements from the geography, climate, and other artistic traditions of the culture whose aesthetic you’re drawn to.
+To complete the rest of your design, incorporate elements from the geography, climate, and artistic traditions of the culture whose aesthetic you’re drawn to.